Preetamk97/CPP-Notes/37_Inheritance-Introduction.md

 # Hybrid Inheritance in C++

-Hybrid inheritance is a combination of various types of inheritance like multiple, simple, and hierarchical inheritance.
-For instance, the combination of single and hierarchical inheritance.
+Hybrid inheritance is a combination of various types of inheritances such as single,multiple, hierarchical and Multilevel inheritance.
 Therefore, hybrid inheritance is also known as multipath inheritance.
 For example, we have four classes “animal”, “mammal”, “bird”, and “bat”.
 If “mammal”  and “bird” classes are inherited from the “animal” class and “bat” class is inherited from “mammal” and “bird” classes which means that “mammal” and “bird” classes can now implement the functionalities of “animal” class and “bat” class can now implement the functionalities of “mammal” and “bird” classes.

 ![](Img_Files/chapter37/hybrid-inheritance.png)